freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/drop-target-banks.md

 You can create a Drop Target Bank in two different ways.

 1. If your game has a single bank drop target, or multiple single bank drop targets, it is preferred to add it directly to the drop target.
-Select the drop target you want to add it to, click on *Add Component* in the inspector and select *Visual Pinball -> Game Item -> Drop Target Bank*.
+Select the drop target you want to add it to, click on *Add Component* in the inspector and select *Visual Pinball -> Mechs -> Drop Target Bank*.
 2. If your game has drop target banks with multiple drop targets, click on *Drop Target Bank* in the toolbox.
 This will add a *Drop Target Banks* hierarchy to the playfield and create a new GameObject with the right component assigned.

 <img src="drop-target-bank-inspector.png" width="332" class="img-responsive pull-right" style="margin-left: 15px">